img-pro/bandwidth-saver/readme.txt

 == Fair Use Policy ==

-The Managed plan costs $9.99 per month and includes up to 500 GB of storage and 5 TB of monthly bandwidth.
-These are soft limits designed to accommodate most small and medium WordPress sites.
+The Managed plan costs $9.99 per month and includes up to 500 GB of storage and up to 5 TB of monthly bandwidth as soft limits.
+This comfortably supports everything from small blogs to large, image-heavy WordPress installations.

 **If your usage grows beyond these limits:**